Top 11 cybersecurity frameworks in 2024

 Jay Ryerse

 The digital threat landscape constantly evolves, with malicious actors launching more sophisticated attacks daily.
-Organizations must take account of the latest security frameworks to stay ahead of this dynamic threat environment.
+Organizations must keep up with the latest cybersecurity frameworks to stay ahead of this dynamic threat environment.

-Cybersecurity frameworks provide an organized approach to managing security risks, mitigating potential vulnerabilities, and improving overall digital defense.
-As enterprises continue to integrate digital technologies into their operations, staying up-to-date with the most current cybersecurity frameworks is increasingly important.
+Cybersecurity frameworks provide an organized approach to managing cybersecurity risks, mitigating potential vulnerabilities, and improving overall digital defense.
+As enterprises continue to integrate digital technologies into their operations, staying up to date with the most current cybersecurity frameworks is increasingly important.

 From the National Institute of Standards and Technology (NIST) to the Health Insurance Portability and Accountability Act (HIPAA), cybersecurity frameworks are an essential part of any IT operation.
-Let’s take a look at their applications, along with 11 of the top cybersecurity frameworks in 2023.
+Let’s look at their applications, along with 11 of the top cybersecurity frameworks in 2024.

 What are cybersecurity frameworks, and why are they necessary?

-A cybersecurity framework is a set of policies, practices, and procedures implemented to create an effective security posture.
-These frameworks provide organizations with the guidance to protect their assets from cyber threats by identifying, assessing, and managing risks that could lead to data breaches, system outages, or other disruptions.
+A cybersecurity framework is a set of policies, practices, and procedures implemented to create an effective cybersecurity posture.
+These frameworks provide organizations with the guidance to protect their assets from cyberthreats by identifying, assessing, and managing risks that could lead to data breaches, system outages, or other disruptions.

 If you’re interested in introducing a cybersecurity framework into your MSP operations, Building a Framework for MSP Success can help get you started.